mzazon/awesome-cloud-projects/aws/continuous-deployment-codedeploy/continuous-deployment-codedeploy.md

 AWS CodeDeploy provides a robust foundation for implementing continuous deployment strategies that minimize risk and maximize application availability.
 The blue-green deployment pattern implemented in this recipe ensures zero-downtime releases by maintaining two identical environments and gradually shifting traffic from the current version to the new version.
 This approach allows for immediate rollback capabilities if issues are detected during deployment, significantly reducing the impact of failed deployments on end users.

 The integration between CodeCommit, CodeBuild, and CodeDeploy creates a complete continuous integration and deployment pipeline that automates the entire software delivery process.
 CodeCommit provides secure, scalable source control that integrates seamlessly with other AWS services.
-CodeBuild handles the build automation, creating deployment artifacts that CodeDeploy can consume.
+CodeBuild handles the build automation using current container images and runtime versions, creating deployment artifacts that CodeDeploy can consume.
 The combination of these services enables teams to implement GitOps workflows where code changes automatically trigger builds and deployments.

 Blue-green deployments offer several advantages over traditional in-place deployments, including the ability to test the new version in a production-like environment before switching traffic, instant rollback capabilities, and zero-downtime deployments.
 However, this approach requires twice the infrastructure resources during deployment, which increases costs temporarily.
 The automated rollback configuration with CloudWatch alarms provides additional safety nets by monitoring deployment health and automatically reversing failed deployments.
+See the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) for guidance on operational excellence and reliability best practices.

 Auto Scaling Groups play a crucial role in blue-green deployments by automatically managing the lifecycle of EC2 instances.
 When CodeDeploy performs a blue-green deployment, it creates a new Auto Scaling Group with the updated launch template, deploys the application to the new instances, and then gradually shifts traffic using the Application Load Balancer.
 This approach ensures that the new environment is fully validated before receiving production traffic.
+For detailed information about CodeDeploy integration with Auto Scaling, see the [CodeDeploy Auto Scaling integration guide](https://docs.aws.amazon.com/codedeploy/latest/userguide/integrations-aws-auto-scaling.html).

 > **Warning**: Blue-green deployments temporarily double your infrastructure costs during deployment.
 Monitor your AWS billing and ensure you have sufficient capacity limits for running parallel environments.